Staycations to vacations: All eyes on summer bookings at IHG's Holiday Inn

 Recent performance updates from IHG’s rivals have been a mixed bag.

-Whitbread (WTB.L), the owner of Premier Inn, said late last month that it was expecting a bounce in staycation demand this summer as curbs ease in Britain, while European group Accor (ACCP.PA) has also forecast a strong recovery thanks to vaccination drives. read more
+Whitbread, the owner of Premier Inn, said late last month that it was expecting a bounce in staycation demand this summer as curbs ease in Britain, while European group Accor has also forecast a strong recovery thanks to vaccination drives.

-But Hilton Worldwide's (HLT.N) first-quarter results missed market estimates this week, with the U.S. company saying bookings were hurt by a rise in COVID-19 cases and tighter travel curbs in parts of Europe and Asia.
-Hyatt Hotels (H.N) also posted a wider loss for the period. read more
+But Hilton Worldwide’s first-quarter results missed market estimates this week, with the U.S. company saying bookings were hurt by a rise in COVID-19 cases and tighter travel curbs in parts of Europe and Asia.
+Hyatt Hotels also posted a wider loss for the period.

 IHG, whose shares have more than doubled in value since their pandemic lows last year, has bet on its asset-light model to gain further market share amid the health crisis, touting that the business was able to achieve that in previous recessions.